Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 What happened to Mattermark?

 Mattermark was acquired by FullContact in December 2017 and effectively shut down.
-I used Mattermark back in its heyday for growth-stage screening — nothing has fully replaced its unique approach to quantifying startup growth signals.
-The closest alternatives today are SimilarWeb for web traffic data, Growjo for hiring signals as a growth proxy, and Exploding Topics for early trend detection.
+Nothing has fully replaced its unique approach to quantifying startup growth signals.
+The closest alternatives today are SimilarWeb for digital traffic data, Growjo for hiring signals as a growth proxy, and Exploding Topics for early trend identification.
+For sharing the research you gather from these tools, Peony's AI document extraction lets you ask natural-language questions across your entire data room and get cited answers with exact page numbers.

 Which platform is best for European startup data?

-Dealroom leads European startup intelligence, covering 3M+ profiles with particular depth in EU ecosystems — when I searched for Nordic fintech companies, Dealroom surfaced 40+ that Crunchbase missed entirely.
-It's used by 100+ government agencies and ecosystem partners across Europe.
-Tracxn also provides solid emerging market coverage, especially in India and Southeast Asia.
+Dealroom is the leading platform for European startup data, covering 3M+ company profiles with particular depth in EU ecosystems.
+When I searched for Nordic fintech companies, Dealroom surfaced 40+ results that did not exist in Crunchbase.
+Tracxn also provides solid emerging market coverage in India and Southeast Asia.
+When sharing European deal research with co-investors across borders, Peony adds dynamic watermarks with viewer identity baked into every rendered frame — critical for cross-border compliance.

-Absolutely — and most serious investors I know do exactly that.
-A common stack: Crunchbase or PitchBook for company data + Apollo.io or LinkedIn Sales Navigator for contacts + SimilarWeb or Exploding Topics for market signals.
-Total cost ranges from under $200/month with free tiers to $50K+/year for enterprise setups.
-The key is picking tools that cover different parts of your workflow without expensive overlap.
+Most serious investors use 2-3 platforms that complement each other.
+A common stack pairs Crunchbase or PitchBook for company data with Apollo.io or LinkedIn Sales Navigator for contacts, plus SimilarWeb or Exploding Topics for market signals.
+Total cost ranges from under $200/month with free tiers to $50,000+/year for enterprise setups.
+The missing piece is usually secure sharing — Peony connects the research phase to deal execution with AI-powered data rooms, e-signatures, and page-level analytics showing exactly who engaged.

-How do I share deal research securely with my team?
+How do I share startup research securely with my deal team?

-Which alternative is best for tracking funding rounds?
+Which Crunchbase alternative is best for tracking funding rounds?

-PitchBook provides the most comprehensive funding round tracking with verified deal sizes and investor details — I've personally validated their accuracy against term sheets I had access to.
+PitchBook provides the most comprehensive funding round tracking with verified deal sizes, valuations, and investor details.
 Tracxn covers 4.9M+ companies with strong emerging market data.
 CB Insights combines funding data with predictive analytics.
 Crunchbase itself remains adequate for basic tracking at its lower price point.
-For most teams, PitchBook justifies the higher cost if funding accuracy is critical to your investment decisions.
+When you need to share funding data and deal memos with your investment committee, Peony's advanced Q&A workflow lets counterparties submit questions, AI drafts answers, and your team reviews before sending — with a full audit trail.

 Is Crunchbase Pro worth $49 per month?

-In my experience, Crunchbase Pro at $49/month (annual) or $99/month (monthly) is reasonable for founders and small teams doing basic company research and investor lookup.
-However, crowdsourced data means accuracy lags behind PitchBook and CB Insights for institutional due diligence.
-If you primarily need contact data, Apollo.io's free tier may deliver more value.
-The Pro upgrade is worth it mainly for saved searches, CSV exports, and advanced filtering that the free tier locks away.
+Crunchbase Pro at $49/month (annual) or $99/month (monthly) is reasonable for founders and small teams doing basic company research and investor lookup.
+However, its crowdsourced data model means accuracy lags behind PitchBook and CB Insights for institutional due diligence.
+If you primarily need contact data for outreach, Apollo.io's free tier may deliver more value.
+The Pro upgrade is worth it mainly for saved searches, CSV exports, and advanced filtering.
+For sharing the materials you build from that research, Peony's free data room includes AI auto-indexing and page-level engagement tracking.